tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

          uint48 sequence_number;
          opaque cid[cid_length];               // New field
          uint16 length;
-         opaque enc_content[DTLSCiphertext.length];
+         opaque enc_content[ciphertext_length];
-     } DTLSCiphertext;
+     } DTLSCIDCiphertext;
 ~~~~
 {: #dtls-ciphertext title="DTLS 1.2 CID-enhanced Ciphertext Record."}

 outer_type
-:  The outer content type of a DTLSCiphertext record carrying a CID
+:  The outer content type of a DTLSCIDCiphertext record carrying a CID
    is always set to tls12_cid(TBD2).
 The real content
    type of the record is found in DTLSInnerPlaintext.real_type after
    decryption.